RishitaReddyChilla/RishitaReddyChilla/README.md

 ### 👋 Hi there!
 ***I'm Rishita from India.
 I work on projects related to design and development.
-I enjoy learning languages and frameworks.
-Besides programming i enjoy sketching***
+I enjoy learning languages and frameworks.***

 - 🎓 I’m a third year B-Tech Undergraduate.
 - 💻 I'm a software developer.